 Gender bias in healthcare has been a hot topic for a while now.
-In case you don’t agree with that statement just take a look at the collage of images above.
+In case you don’t agree with that statement just take a look at the collage of images below.
 When I searched nurse the majority of the images were women, but when I searched doctor the majority of images were men.
 However, gender bias in healthcare has much more dangerous effects than the symbolism of these photos.
 A few including cardiovascular disease, mental health, and pain management.

 People only normally think of healthcare when it affects them, when they are sick or injured.
 But there are people whose lives intertwine with healthcare every day.
 They can be influenced by the construct of gender in a number of ways and the consequences can literally be life ending.
 Why aren’t we bringing up the fact that heart attack is the leading killer of women in the United States?
 Or that the true killer could also be gender bias and societal implications that we have the agency to change?
 Because doctors are trained to look at heart attacks within a certain set of symptoms that reflect the symptoms generally felt by men.
 This causes misdiagnoses when women are seeking help for their heart attack symptoms.